latrobe-design-system/latrobe-design-system.github.io/_docs/index.md

 Vertical and horizontal rhythm is paramount for good UI design.

 We achieve this through:
-* Consistent spacing - using the soft grid approach where all spacing is based on 4px (in actually 0.25rem)
+* Consistent spacing - using the soft grid approach where all spacing is based on 4px (0.25rem in reality)
 * Modular scale for heading hierachy - Major third

 #### Readability